Week 29: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - CNN reported that Congress is investigating a possible third undisclosed meeting between Sessions and Kislyak.

-- The House Intel Comm issued seven subpoenas Wednesday on the Trump-Russia probe — four subpoenas related to Russia investigation, and three were issued to the NSA, FBI and CIA on “unmasking.”
+- The House Intel Committee issued seven subpoenas Wednesday on the Trump-Russia probe — four subpoenas related to Russia investigation, and three were issued to the NSA, FBI, and CIA on “unmasking.”

-- Schiff said no Democrats were consulted on the “unmasking” subpoenas.
-Democrats on the House Intel Comm said that Nunes violated his Russian recusal by issuing these subpoenas.
+- Rep. Adam Schiff said no Democrats were consulted on the “unmasking” subpoenas.
+Democrats on the House Intel Committee said that Nunes violated his Russian recusal by issuing these subpoenas.

 - The WH finally disclosed waivers granted.
 VOX reported that Trump has granted more lobbyist waivers in 4 months than Obama did in 8 years!